-The prostate is located below the bladder and surrounds a part of the urethra, the tube that drains urine from the bladder.
+The prostate is located below the bladder.
+It surrounds a part of the urethra, which is the tube that drains urine from the bladder.

-While doctors can detect most forms of prostate cancer in their earliest stages, prostate cancer might progress undetected.
+While doctors can detect most forms of prostate cancer in their earliest stages, the condition can progress without symptoms.
+This can make it hard for a doctor to detect.
 The advanced stages of prostate cancer occur once it has spread to other parts of the body.

 Fast facts on prostate cancer

 - Prostate cancer rarely reaches an advanced stage.

 - People with the condition normally have a very good outlook when they receive an early diagnosis and treatment.

 - Hormone therapy is a treatment option for advanced prostate cancer, as are chemotherapy and immunotherapy.

 - Prostate cancer can spread to the bones, brain, and lungs.